Mahavakyas – the big claims

 What is not Atma Vichara?

-It doesn't have efficiency just by simply repeating the question.
+It is not effective just by repeating the question.
 It is possible to repeat this question all your life without progressing!

 Even the mere repetition of these “maxims” or Universal Truths expressed in words can make our description of these truths more familiar.

-And when the true inner search takes place, even if we no longer think about statements, they help our spiritual intuition to realize the final declic.
+And when the true inner search takes place, even if we stop thinking about affirmations, they help our spiritual intuition to make the final click.

 It is preferable to repeat the Mahavakias – the great statements in both Sanskrit and Romanian.